Tacoma Rainiers Game Notes - vs. Sugar Land

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880 AM

-SHENTON SEES PLENTY OF PITCHES : In each of his last two games, Austin Shenton has seen 30 pitches, including working an 11-pitch walk in his first at-bat on Thursday, followed by a seven-pitch walk his next time up...he is one of five PCL hitters, and the second Rainier (Harry Ford - April 2, 23), to have seen at least 30 pitches in multiple games this year...Shenton is the first Rainier to see at least 30 pitches in consecutive games since Marcus Wilson did so on May 19-21, 2022.
+LOCKLEAR IS LOCKED IN: Tyler Locklear has collected an RBI double in each of his last three games, the longest doubles streak for a Rainiers hitter this year, he is now tied for sixth in the PCL with his nine doubles this year...in his last 12 games (since April 12), Locklear it hitting .354 (17x48) with six doubles and a home run, driving in 12 runs...Locklear has also been getting it done in two-strike counts, hitting .306 (15x49) with two strikes...his 15 hits with two strikes are tied for the most in minor league baseball with Charlotte's Tim Elko...seven of Locklear's nine doubles have come with two strikes.

-TAKING A LONG WALK : Since April 17, the Rainiers have drawn 40 walks in seven games, the second-most in the PCL and the third-most in Triple-A...in that span they have struck out only 48 times, the fewest in the PCL...in that six-game stretch, the Rainiers are drawing .833 walks per strikeout, the best ratio in all of minor league baseball, and one of only teams to be over .800 walks per strikeout (Lynchburg - .800).
+ROSTER RECAP: The Rainiers made a flurry of roster moves on Saturday, as LHP Tayler Saucedo and RHP Troy Taylor were recalled by Seattle...RHP Jesse Hahn was also placed on the 7-Day Injured List...RHP Sauryn Lao was added to the active roster after he was optioned down from Seattle, coming off his Major League debut with the Mariners.

-SLAMMIN' SAMAD: Samad Taylor went 3-for-5 again on Wednesday night, marking his fifth three-hit game of the season, the most in the PCL this season...in his last 11 games since April 12, Taylor is hitting .422 (19x45) with four doubles, three home runs, 10 RBI and five stolen bases...since April 12, Taylor leads the PCL with 19 hits, ranks second in batting average and 32 total bases, third with a 1.180 OPS, fourth with five stolen bases and seven extra base hits, fifth with a .711 SLG and eighth with a .469 OBP.
+SLAMMIN' SAMAD : Samad Taylor went 3-for-5 again on Wednesday night, marking his fifth three-hit game of the season, the most in the PCL this season...in his last 12 games since April 12, Taylor is hitting .388 (19x49) with four doubles, three home runs, 10 RBI and five stolen bases...since April 12, Taylor ranks third in the PCL with 19 hits, fourth with five stolen bases, ranks fifth in batting average, eighth with a .653 SLG and eighth with a 1.087 OPS.

 SUGAR SWEET: This week will be the first and only trip to Tacoma for the Sugar Land Space Cowboys, and the first of two meetings between the two teams this year...the Rainiers will travel down to Sugar Land from July 29-August 3 for the other six-game set...in 2024, the Rainiers hit .249 against the Space Cowboys, winning five out of six games at Cheney Stadium and taking two out of six at Sugar Land...Rainiers pitchers worked a 3.12 ERA at home, compared to a 4.68 mark at Constellation Field.

-PACKING A PUNCH: Over his last 10 games since April 11, OF Spencer Packard has hit .371 (13x35) with four doubles, one home run, seven RBI and four walks...in that span, Packard has gotten it done against both left and right-handed pitchers, hitting 4x8 (.500) against southpaws and 9x27 (.333) against right-handers...since April 11, Packard ranks fifth in the league in batting average and ninth with a .450 OBP and 1.021 OPS.
+PACKING A PUNCH: Over his last 11 games since April 11, OF Spencer Packard has hit .342 (13x38) with four doubles, one home run, seven RBI and five walks...in that span, Packard has gotten it done against both left and right-handed pitchers, hitting 4x8 (.500) against southpaws and 9x30 (.300) against right-handers...since April 11, Packard ranks 10th in the PCL in on-base percentage at .432

-RHYLAN'S ROLLING: In his last 11 games, OF Rhylan Thomas has hit .386 (17x44) with a double and a home run, four RBI and eight runs scored...Thomas is also hitting .429 (12x28) when leading off an inning...his 12 hits when leading off the inning are tied for the second-most by any minor league hitter this season...Thomas has only struck out three times in 2025, tied for the second-fewest of any qualified minor league hitter.
+RHYLAN'S ROLLING : In his last 11 games, OF Rhylan Thomas has hit .417 (20x48) with a double and a home run, five RBI and nine runs scored...Thomas is also hitting .448 (13x29) when leading off an inning...his 13 hits when leading off the inning are the second-most by any minor league hitter this season...Thomas has only struck out four times in 2025, tied for the second-fewest of any qualified minor league hitter.

 REHAB RUNDOWN: RHP Matt Brash was sent to Tacoma to begin a Major League Rehab assignment on April 13...Brash missed the entire 2024 season as he recovered from Tommy John surgery...he was placed on the Mariners 15-Day injured list on March 27 (retro March 24)...Brash has made four appearances with Tacoma, last throwing on Wednesday, throwing a scoreless inning, striking out one...in his four appearances, he has allowed two runs on four hits, walking one and striking out four in 3.2 innings.